 Blow up your balloons until they're about the same size as a tennis ball.
-You'll need one balloon for each ornament, so keep going until you have as many as you want.
+You'll need one for each ornament.

-In a small bowl or container, combine 1/4 cup of water with 1/2 cup of glue.
-Mix it up with your craft stick (or a pencil).
+In a small bowl or container, combine ¼ cup of water with ½ cup of glue.
+Mix with your craft stick or a pencil.

-Make sure to wrap thoroughly, overlapping in all directions to really capture the circular shape of the balloon.
-Once you're happy with the wrapping, cut your yarn, unwrap the balloon, and make a note of the length so you'll know how much to cut each time.
+Thoroughly wrap one of your balloons with plain, dry yarn.
+Make sure to wrap the balloon thoroughly, overlapping in all directions to really capture a circular shape.
+Once you're happy with the wrapping, cut your yarn, unwrap the balloon and make a note of the length so you'll know how much to cut each time.

 Dunk your length of yarn into the glue mixture.
-Make sure it's fully covered in glue, then pull it out, squeezing it through your fingers to remove the excess.
-Wrap the glued-up yarn around the balloon again, the same as you did before.
+Make sure it's fully covered in glue, then pull it out, squeezing the yarn through your fingers to remove the excess glue.
+Wrap the yarn around the balloon again, the same as before.
 Set the balloon on a cup to dry.
 (Make sure there's some waxed paper underneath to catch any drips.)

 Once the yarn is completely dry, pop the balloon with a pin or scissors.
 Use tweezers to pull out all the balloon pieces.
-Tie on another piece of string to hang your ornament, and you're ready to decorate.
+Tie on another piece of string to hang your ornament.

 Repeat until you have as many scrappy ornaments as you want!